 We started FAST together soon after my diagnosis as a teen.
 We were in our van talking--my brother was there, too--about making a newsletter for people with allergies.
 My brother said it should be called "Food Allergy Sufferers Together."
 Putting a positive spin on it, my mom said, "No!
 It should be 'survivors!'"
 She started the positive spin on FAST that others have often commented on.
 FAST started as a newsletter; at age 19, I put FAST online.

 As seventeen years passed since it went online, she asked about the group members often, hoping she could help, and wanting to know about new members' circumstances.
 She felt everyone allergic to wheat or gluten should know about her flour substitute (1 part arrowroot to 1 part brown rice flour to 1 part white rice flour).
 One of her common questions when someone new joined was, "Have you told them about my flour substitute?"

 Of course, there was much, much more to my mom than things involving food allergies, but I know these are the things that would matter most to FAST members.

 A lot of times, people ask for monetary donations in honor of a loved one.
 I don't ask for that.
 If you were ever helped by FAST, you were helped by my mom.
 In return, I ask that, should you know someone with cancer, you be a loving and constant presence in his or her life, and the life of his or her family.
 Being someone who sticks by someone through the long haul is more gift than money can ever be.
 If you do that for someone else, you will truly be honoring my mom and her memory.

 Here are links to some of the things my mom contributed to the Food Allergy Survivors Together website.
-She was also involved in the Food Allergy Survivors Together Cookbook (out-of-print) and Food Allergy Survivors Together Journal.
+She was also involved in the Food Allergy Survivors Together Cookbook (out of print) and Food Allergy Survivors Together Journal (out of print).